elylucas/ng-nest-realtime-apps/docs/lab2/JoiningAndLeavingRooms.md

 # Joining and Leaving Rooms

-In this lesson we will take a look at how we can have multiple rooms in our chat app, each with their own set of users and messages.
+In this lesson, we will take a look at how we can add multiple rooms in our chat app, each with their own set of users and messages.

 ## Nest